et0and/portfolio-redux/content/projects/hapori.md

 <div class="overview">

-As the way people work has changed over the Covid-19 pandemic, so has the way students study together.
-Students can work with peers to study and work on assignments in realtime as well as asynchronously, using tools that they already use but repurposed.
-Switching between existing apps and working around the constraints of tools not built for purpose, students may struggle with keeping track of and managing their study as a result.
+The Covid-19 pandemic has changed the way people work and study, leading to students using existing tools to collaborate with peers.
+But switching between apps and working around tool limitations can make managing study difficult.
+That's where Hapori comes in: a centralised web app to simplify remote studying.

-Hapori aims to centralise and simplify the entire remote study process.
-From gathering resources, giving feedback on drafts and communicating with peers on shared projects, this web app will provide students with a single unified tool to study with peers in any environment.

-This project allowed for the creation of an early mockup, but in a real life setting it would require more rounds of usability testing with students of different backgrounds and needs.
-Doing so would ensure the continued success of the product as remote learning continues to change over time.
+From gathering resources to giving feedback and collaborating on projects, Hapori provides a unified tool for students to study together in any environment.
+While an early mockup has been created, further rounds of usability testing with students of different backgrounds and needs are necessary to ensure continued success in the ever-evolving world of remote learning.

 </div>